 Medical Marijuana Legalization

 2014 was quite a year for marijuana policy reform in Maryland.
 Multiple bills concerning marijuana legalization were signed into law by Governor Martin O’Malley, including two bills that allowed certain patients with qualifying medical conditions to obtain access to medical marijuana in a legal manner.
-Patients can apply for a Marijuana Legalization in Maryland medical marijuana card issued by the Medical Marijuana Commission and Department of Health and Mental Hygiene.
+Patients can apply for a medical marijuana card issued by the Medical Marijuana Commission and Department of Health and Mental Hygiene.
 Along with the application, patients must submit medical documentation of their qualifying condition and their physician must hold a special license to recommend medical marijuana.

 Marijuana Possession Decriminalization